dotnet/AspNetCore.Docs/aspnetcore/web-api/index.md

 ### Disable ProblemDetails response

 The automatic creation of a `ProblemDetails` for error status codes is disabled when the <xref:Microsoft.AspNetCore.Mvc.ApiBehaviorOptions.SuppressMapClientErrors%2A> property is set to `true`.
-Add the following code in `Startup.ConfigureServices`:
+Add the following code:

 [!code-csharp[](index/samples/6.x/Program.cs?name=snippet_d400D6&highlight=11)]